-Going concern and longer-term viability The Directors' statement with regards to the appropriateness of adopting the going concern basis of accounting and any material uncertainties identified (page 63); and The Directors' explanation as to their assessment of the Company's prospects, the period this assessment covers and why the period is appropriate (page 63).
-Other Code provisions Directors' statement on fair, balanced and understandable (page 64); Board's confirmation that it has carried out a robust assessment of the emerging and principal risks (page 63); The section of the Annual Report that describes the review of effectiveness of risk management and internal control systems (page 88); and The section describing the work of the audit committee (page 87).
+Going concern and longer-term viability

+- The Directors' statement with regards to the appropriateness of adopting the going concern basis of accounting and any material uncertainties identified set out on page 61; and - The Directors' explanation as to their assessment of the Company's prospects, the period this assessment covers and why the period is appropriate set out on page 61.

+Other Code provisions

+- Directors' statement on fair, balanced and understandable set out on page 62: - Board's confirmation that it has carried out a robust assessment of the emerging and principal risks set out on page 17; - The section of the Annual Report that describes the review of effectiveness of risk management and internal control systems set out on page 86; and - The section describing the work of the Audit Committee set out on page 85.